-For more tips how to convince your boss, set up a program, and celebration ideas, visit TakeYourDog.com.
+For more tips how to convince your boss, set up a program, and celebration ideas, visit TakeYourDog.com And to learn about the benefits of pet sitters when you can’t take your pets with you, check out this post.
 Now excuse me…I’ve got to go consult with my furry office mates.

 I love hearing from you, so please share comments and questions.
 Do you have an ASK AMY question you’d like answered?
 Do you have a new kitten and need answers?
 NOTE: Some links to books or other products may be to affiliates, from which I may earn a small percentage of sales, but I do not recommend anything unless I feel it would benefit readers.
 Stay up to date on all the latest just subscribe the blog, “like” me on Facebook, and sign up for Pet Peeves newsletter.
 Stay up to date with the latest book give aways and appearances related to my September Day pet-centric THRILLERS WITH BITE!